hotmic-wp/hotmic-media-player-ios/README.md

 }
 ```

 To show a banner ad in the player screen, call `HMPlayerViewController`’s `displayBannerAd(withView:duration:delay:)` function.
 Provide any `UIView` to display.
 The view fills the screen width and needs to have a known height such as an intrinsic content size or an Auto Layout constraint that defines a constant height or aspect ratio.
-If you do not specify a duration of time to display the ad, it will be displayed until you hide it.
-If you do not specify a delay, it will be displayed immediately.
+If you do not specify a `duration` of time to display the ad, it will be displayed until you hide it.
+If you do not specify a `delay`, it will be displayed immediately.
+If you do not specify an `animationDuration`, a default value will be used.
+If you specify `animationDuration: 0`, it will not animate.

  ```swift
 func displayAd() {